This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Strabismus

-Strabismus is a medical condition marked by the turning of the eyes in different directions.[2]
+Strabismus is a medical condition marked by the eyes turning in different directions.[2]
 For example, one eye turns upwards while the other eye looks downwards, or one eye turns inward while the other eye moves outwards.
 This condition can lead to blurred vision and amblyopia, also known as “lazy eye,” which can cause the brain to ignore signals from the less dominant eye.

 Eye exercises and prescription glasses are typical treatment options for strabismus.
 In some instances, the child may need to wear a patch over the stronger eye, which helps to improve vision in the “lazy” eye.
 For children who need additional medical assistance after these options have been exhausted, physicians may recommend surgery to help control eye movement.